machaniG/machaniG.github.io/_posts/E-commerce marketing.md

 ---
 layout: post
-title: The Column Subscriber Analysis
+title: Understanding E-Commerce Consumer Buying Habits
-image: "/posts/thecolumn_share.png"
+image: "/posts/e-commerce.png"
 tags: [Python, Power BI]
 ---

-I had the pleasure in being tasked with analyzing subscriber data for The Column and providing recommendations to improve their advertising processes.
-Their main objectives were to increase clicks, opens, and minimize unsubscribers for their newsletter.
+I took the pleasure to segment and analyze customers of an e-commerce business to better understand their purchasing behavior and provided recommendations for targeted marketing and better resource allocation.
+The aim was to improve customer experiences, and potentially increase sales and customer retention.

 ---